 Take Interstate 25 to the Martin Luther King Jr Drive exit.
 Go west on MLK towards downtown.
 The first traffic signal west of the Albuquerque Regional Medical Center (formerly St Joseph's Hospital) is Edith Blvd.
 Turn left onto Edith and go south two blocks.

 Take Central Avenue to Edith Blvd NE.
 There is a traffic signal at the intersection.

-The Special Collections Library has two meeting rooms.
-Botts Hall will hold a maximum of 100 people and Center for the Book will hold a maximum of 50 people.
-To schedule the rooms in advance, please stop by the information desk or call 848-1376.
+To inquire about the rooms please stop by the information desk or call 848-1376.
 Policy, rules and required forms for using the meeting room may be found at Meeting and Study Rooms as well as a list of meeting rooms at other branches.

-To view availability online, see our online booking form.
+To view availability and begin the booking process, see our online booking form.

 Free Wireless Internet Access

 Faxing Services - $1.00 per 5 pages

 Meeting & Study Rooms Available for Public Reservation